 NordVPN: with an unprecedented number of servers around the world, NordVPN is one of the best VPNs on the market.
-With easy-to-use apps and a very competitive price point, it gives you the means to unlock basically every single Netflix catalog you might want to check out.
+With easy-to-use apps and a very competitive price point, it gives you easy access to over 7 Netflix catalogs, giving you access to pretty much everything you might want to check out.

 ExpressVPN: ExpressVPN’s servers are amongst the fastest servers of any provider, which makes it optimal for streaming content at a very high quality.
-This speed comes at a cost, since it’s one of the more expensive VPNs that we’ve tried.
-But if you are on the lookout for a complete, secure and fast VPN, this one should do the job!
+This speed comes at a cost since it’s one of the more expensive VPNs that we’ve tried.
+But if you are on the lookout for a complete, secure, and fast VPN, this one will definitely do the job!

 Why is Netflix blocking VPNs?

 Netflix is not the only player on the market to block VPNs and proxy servers.
-Rather, it was last in line to abide to the unwritten law of geo-blocking.
-Before 2013, in fact, Netflix gladly allowed users to use VPNs, while Hulu already was blocking them.
-What changed since then?
+Rather, it was last in line to abide by the unwritten law of geo-blocking.

-This also holds true for Netflix originals.
-In many countries where Netflix became available only recently, other local streaming services had already bought the TV rights for originals such as House of Cards and Stranger Things, meaning that Netflix does not have the rights to stream them!
+This also holds true for Netflix’s own originals.
+In many countries where Netflix became available only recently, other local streaming services had already bought the TV rights for originals such as House of Cards and Stranger Things, meaning that Netflix couldn’t stream them!
 Nuts, right?

 Using a free VPN with Netflix